 Threats and Contaminants

 A significant amount of the slag within the facility from mining and processing zinc is stored in a waste pile that occupies approximately 2.5 acres and a shallow waste pile that occupies approximately 9.1 acres.
-Contaminants of concern associated with the slag pile are metals, primarily arsenic, beryllium, cadmium, copper, lead, nickel, and zinc.
+Contaminants of concern associated with the slag pile are metals, primarily arsenic, cadmium, chromium, iron, lead, thallium, and zinc.
 The slag pile is not contained, and surface water run-off is collected by two separate drainage routes west of the facility.
 These drainage routes both flow through a series of wetlands and into Middle Fork of Shoal Creek.
 Middle Fork of Shoal Creek is considered to be a fishery, and the wetlands support small wildlife commonly found in and around healthy creeks in central Illinois.

 A Removal Site Assessment was conducted in June 2006 at residential properties surrounding the ASARCO facility.
 Approximately 150 residential properties were assessed.
 The results of the sampling were made available to property owners in the Fall of 2006.
 EPA and the PRP (Blue Tee) signed an administrative order on consent in September 2007 under which the PRP agreed to conduct a removal action.
 The removal action began in December 2007.
 Excavation and restoration work occurred at 36 properties where soils exceeded EPA's removal action criterion of 1,200 parts per million (ppm) lead.
 Approximately 2,784 cubic yards of soil were removed from residential properties and placed in the on-site staging area on the ASARCO Taylor Springs site.
 The staging area was then capped and hydroseeded to reduce erosion.
 Restoration of the residential properties, including hydroseeding, was completed in March 2008.